pansila/v2ray_heroku/README.md

 *A redirection will be made to collect the clicks statistics.*

 ## Why Another Docker Image?
-It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku), but the original one downloads and deflates the latest v2ray everytime the heroku app boots, incuring a large latency to respondences to the initial proxy requests (Free Heroku App will force to stop after a while of idle).
+It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku), but it has some pitfalls.
+1. It downloads and deflates the latest v2ray everytime the heroku app boots, incuring a large latency to respondence to the initial proxy requests (Free Heroku App will force to stop after a while of idle).
+2. In order to reduce the image size, it's built from Apine Linux 3.5 which is too old to have an up-to-date ca-certificates.
+3. No fine tuned template v2ray client config which makes novices hard to pick it up or easy to suffer from performance issues or privacy leakage problems.

-This project builds the docker image with v2ray included and pushs to the docker hub.
+This project builds the docker image with v2ray included against latest Apine Linux and pushs to the docker hub.

 ## Auto Update (Deploy)
 The drawback this way is that the v2ray is not always up to date, to do so you need to: